nileshtrivedi/autogen/README.md

 ## Longer-term Goals

-- Enable alternative LLMs like Ollama, Gemini etc
+- Enable alternative LLMs like Gemini etc
 - Enable streaming responses
 - Turn agents into Erlang processes
 - Build a comprehensive library of prompts, tools and agents to make common use-cases trivial